A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Challenges and Outlook of Safe Reinforcement Learning

-\begin{itemize} \item \textbf{Theory of safe MARL.} Theory and experiments of safe MARL for massive swarm robots should be taken into account in future, e.g., the convergence problem still remains open for massive safe MARL methods without strong assumptions.
-In addtion, the sample complexity and stability are also need to be optimised in safe MARL settings. \item \textbf{Multiple heterogeneous constraints.} It is still unclear how multiple heterogeneous constraints should be handled in multi-agent systems for safe MARL.
+\item \textbf{Multiple heterogeneous constraints.} It still needs to be determined how multiple heterogeneous constraints should be handled in multi-agent systems for safe MARL.
 To our knowledge, almost no study has investigated multiple heterogeneous constraints for MARL.
-For example, when different agents encounter different heterogeneous constraints, we need to study how to balance different heterogeneous constraints to optimise different agents' policies for safety whilst improving reward values. \item \textbf{Carry out complex multi-agent tasks safely.} For instance, swarm robots perform the encirclement task, and then rescue the hostages from the dangerous scene safely.
-Currently, most safe MARL algorithms could have some challenging issues while conducting complex tasks, e.g., time-consuming issues or convergence issues. \item \textbf{Robust MARL.} One of concerns in robust MARL settings is: the problem of how to ensure zero cost in different tasks without tuning algorithms using the same algorithms is still open~\citep{hendrycks2021unsolved}.
-Another one is: when we transfer the safe MARL simulation results to real-world applications, it is still unclear regarding how to handle the mismatch between the nominal and real system is still unclear, since there may be the sensor noise~\citep{kamran2021minimizing} generated by fault sensors or disturbing sensor information transferred by adversary attacks. \item \textbf{Trade-off Balances.} The trade-off balance between exploration and exploitation is a dilemma in RL or MARL.
+For example, when different agents encounter different heterogeneous constraints, we need to study how to balance different heterogeneous constraints to optimize different agents' policies for safety while improving reward values. \item \textbf{Carry out complex multi-agent tasks safely.} For instance, swarm robots perform the encirclement task, and then rescue the hostages from the dangerous scene safely.
+Currently, most safe MARL algorithms could have some challenging issues while conducting complex tasks, e.g., time-consuming issues or convergence issues. \item \textbf{Robust MARL.} One of the concerns in robust MARL settings: ensuring zero cost in different tasks without tuning parameters using the same algorithms is still open~\cite{hendrycks2021unsolved}.
+Another concern is when we transfer the safe MARL simulation results to real-world applications, it is still unclear regarding how to handle the mismatch between the nominal and real system, since there may be the sensor noise~\cite{kamran2021minimizing} generated by fault sensors or disturbing sensor information transferred by adversary attacks. \item \textbf{Trade-off Balances.} The trade-off balance between exploration and exploitation is a dilemma in RL or MARL.
 Safe RL or safe MARL has the same problem.
 More particularly, there is another dilemma that is the trade-off between reward and cost, which is different from the exploration and exploitation, since each action can result in the change of reward and cost simultaneously, it is a multi-objective problem.
 Thus, in safe MARL settings, addressing the two balances mentioned earlier is imperative.
 In competitive game settings, efficiently modeling an opponent's decisions with limited information and implementing safe actions must be ascertained.
 In cooperative game settings, searching for a policy to guarantee the whole team's reward monotonic improvement while adhering to individual agent constraints is essential.
 In mixed-game settings, the optimization of both local and overall rewards while executing safe actions needs to be determined.